 I recently watched the movie ‘Whiplash’ after reading that Kobe Bryant called it one if his favorites and Kyrie Irving wrote the movie title on his game shoes.
 It’s an incredible movie about an aspiring drummer.
-Here is the preview.

-“I want to be great.” he explains.
+Andrew: “I want to be great.”

 Andrew corrects himself: “I want to be….one…of the greats.”

 It stood out to me because of the distinction he makes between his first and second answer.

 As I’ve studied individuals of many professions who would fall into the “one of the greats” category, it seems that they’ve made a deliberate decision to pursue this type of greatness – fully knowing the price tag.
 Whether musicians, athletes, business leaders, investors, or chess players, there seem to be common elements that drive an individual to this type of greatness.

 Kobe clearly differentiates between greatness and being one of the greats.
 And by most reasonable standards, he is both.

 The first answer is that Kobe is maniacal in his work ethic.
 Very few dispute this.
 He’s not a hard worker in the sense that every NBA player is a hard worker.
 He’s maniacal.
 He’s obsessed.
 There are many anecdotes to support this – but my favorite is the story from the Team USA trainer who says:

 I was invited to Las Vegas this past Summer to help Team USA with their conditioning before they head off to London, and as we know they would eventually bring home the Gold (USA).
 I’ve had the opportunity to work with Carmelo Anthony and Dwyane Wade in the past but this would be my first interaction with Kobe.